Fender Acoustasonic Telecaster: American vs. Player II vs. Standard

 Fingerboards

-American (Ebony), Player (Rosewood)
+American Player II Standard

 Fender American vs. Player Acoustasonic Telecaster Fingerboards

 Ebony is considered a more “exotic” material that’s typically reserved for high-end guitars.
 It can feature a mesmerising grain, just like on the lower guitar neck pictured above, and is known to possess brighter tonal qualities.
 That doesn’t take anything away from Rosewood though.
 This is a widely-used timber used on instruments both affordable and expensive, often featuring a more consistently-dark grain.
-Some players also like the warmth it adds too.
+Some players also like the warmth it adds.

 Which Guitar is Better?